Britain has frozen 18 billion pounds worth of Russian assets | Headlines

 The frozen Russian assets were 6 billion pounds more than the amount reported across all other British sanctions regimes.
 Russian billionaire Roman Abramovich and businessman Mikhail Fridman are among those sanctioned this year, along with President Vladimir Putin, his family and military commanders.

 The frozen assets are a combination of shareholdings in companies and cash held in bank accounts.
-It does not include physical assets such as real estate, yachts or assets held in Crown Dependencies such as Guernsey and Jersey.
-The government has sanctioned 95% of Russian exports to the United Kingdom and all imports of Russian oil and gas will stop by the end of the year.
+It does not include physical assets such as real estate or assets held in Crown Dependencies such as Guernsey and Jersey.
+The government has sanctioned 95% of Russian exports to Britain and all imports of Russian oil and gas will stop by the end of 2022.

 "We have imposed the most severe sanctions ever on Russia and it is crippling their war machine," said Andrew Griffith, a junior government minister in the Treasury in a statement.
 "Our message is clear: we will not allow Putin to succeed in this brutal war."